lobsterdore/release-dash/README.md

 diff is then used to show any changes that are in place between environments for a service repo.

+Each environment should have a tag in each repository registered with the release-dash, for example your dev environment should have a 'dev' tag in each repo, this tag should match the commit hash of the version that is deployed to a given environment.
+For example if you just deployed hash bb5ac8 to dev then your dev tag should point to bb5ac8.
+These tags allow for easy diffing between environments without having to know which version numbers are deployed.

-The recommended way to maintain release tags is to force update them after a release of a service to a given environment, the flow of a release pipeline might look something like this:
+The recommended way to maintain environment tags is to force update them after a deployment of a service to a given env, the flow of a release pipeline might look something like this:

 * Build and test service repo
-* Deploy sevice to dev environment
+* Deploy service to dev environment
 * Force update ```dev``` tag in repo post deployment
 * Repeat the same tagging process for other envs